ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 ## Installation

 <info-box info>
-	This feature is enabled by default in all builds.
+	This feature is enabled by default in all predefined builds.
 The installation instructions are for developers interested in building their own, custom rich text editor.
 </info-box>

 To add this feature to your rich-text editor, install the [`@ckeditor/ckeditor5-typing`](https://www.npmjs.com/package/@ckeditor/ckeditor5-typing) package: